Hunter Biden reaches deal to plead guilty to tax charges following federal investigation

 A federal judge in Delaware must approve the deal.
 Hunter is expected to enter a plea to the charges specified in the agreement at a hearing in U.S. District Court in Wilmington.
 A hearing has not yet been scheduled.

 The two misdemeanor tax charges relate to his willful failure to pay taxes for 2017 and 2018.
+A filing indicates Hunter Biden had more than $1.5 million in income each year.
 He has since fully repaid back taxes and fines, including $2 million reportedly paid to the federal government last year, with the help of a loan from his personal attorney.
 The felony gun charge relates to his possession of a handgun by a drug user in 2018.
+The filing identifies Biden's handgun as a Colt Cobra 38SPL.

 An attorney for Hunter Biden did not immediately respond to a request for comment on the deal.
 But sources close to the president's son said the decision to enter into a plea agreement stemmed from Hunter Biden's acknowledgment that there were consequences for his drug abuse — which was extensive during the period his taxes went unpaid.